UPDATED. May 2019

 Tier 3 - 15 hrs per week (community led)

-West Heath, Glebe Farm, Bartley Green, Bloomsbury, Kents Moat, Selly Oak.
+Glebe Farm, Bartley Green, Bloomsbury, Selly Oak(Touchbase Centre)

 Worryingly the Council are looking to organisations to run the tier 3 libraries .
 The use of volunteers is being proposed.
 This is something that has already proved a disaster for libraries in Herefordshire.